 Darren Shaw BSc, Cer.H.Ed Counselling, NLPprac, PTLLS

-Since the early 19th century, Anxiety has been studied within the field of psychology and is a commonly used term describing an emotional disorder that affects millions due to its debilitating effects.
-Although referred to and recognised, there is much left to understand abut the mechanisms that govern the disorder.
+Anxiety has been studied empirically within psychology and is a commonly used term describing an emotional disorder that affects millions due to its debilitating effects and there is much left to understand abut the mechanisms of how anxiety does what it does.

-Join research psychologist Darren Shaw and friends for an exploration into the study of anxiety and various theories related to the mechanisms of this commonly discussed emotional disorder.
-The main focus of this talk is how anxiety affects human ability to focus on goals and future tasks.
-Be prepared for an academic leap that will encourage you to think critically about your own perceptions of how it works in the mind, with the opportunity to meet like-minded people who share an interest in the study of human behaviour.
+Join research psychologist Darren Shaw and friends for an exploration into studies of anxiety and theories related.
+The main focus is how anxiety affects human ability to focus on goals and perception of goals.
+Be prepared for an academic journey that aims to encourage you to think critically about your own perceptions of how it works in the mind and how you might go about using current conclusions to improve your own goal-setting and manifestation strategies.

-Learn how attention on your goal is impacted by distractions of the mind.
+- Learn how attention is impacted by distractions of the mind

 Evidence-based theories and concepts from psychology will be shared, with group discussions about what has been shared and the opportunity to learn goal-setting strategies that are effective in creating short and long-term outcomes that are useful and motivating.